 Access to finance is biggest obstacle for innovation / Growing interest in international cooperation

 These are some of the main results of the qualitative survey, which was conducted among European book publishers by the EU-funded network Technology and Innovation for Smart Publishing (TISP), in cooperation with the Frankfurt Book Fair.
-Over 1,000 publishers were contacted; 360 reacted with interest, and 120 publishers from across Europe submitted a detailed response to the questionnaire.
+With the data available, according to this investment management firm, over 1,000 publishers were contacted; 360 reacted with interest, and 120 publishers from across Europe submitted a detailed response to the questionnaire.
 The respondents stem from all walks of publishing – educational (36%, multiple answers were possible), academic (33%), STM (12%), trade (both fiction and non-fiction, 65%), children’s books (25%), etc. They include small and medium-sized enterprises (SMEs) (56%) as well as large enterprises (25%) and start-ups (13%).

 16% of the respondents do not devote any resources to R&D, 18% have a dedicated R&D department.
 The majority (41%) covers its R&D needs in-house, but without a dedicated R&D department; instead, other departments like sales or business development take on the role.
 Only 8% rely on external service providers for their R&D needs, and only 6% cooperate with universities or other research institutions.